late-shine/astra-chan-app/README.md

 - The multiplayer system took the longest.
 I verified Gemini's Firebase instructions with DeepSeek before trusting them.
 I used Perplexity to find out how to secure API keys.
 I used ChatGPT and Gemini together to guide the Vercel deployment.
 Nothing was done with one tool.
 - The Study Room redesign changed everything.
 Instead of menus and tabs, the home screen became Astra-chan's room — a Bookshelf, a Writing Desk, a Star Window.
 Navigation as a place to be, not a list to scroll through.
 - Astra-chan now reacts when you go AFK.
 She wonders about you after 15 seconds of silence, and lights up when you return.
 Small thing.
 Feels alive.
+- The kanji drawing AI went through two models.
+The original used Cloudflare Workers AI with LLaVA 1.5 7B — a vision model that technically worked, but gave vague or inaccurate stroke feedback.
+It would call a rough scribble "good proportions" or miss obvious structural problems.
+I switched it to **Google Gemini 3.1 Flash Lite**, which actually understands kanji structure.
+The first test gave Astra-chan feedback specific enough to name which stroke was off and why.
+That's the version running now.

 This is still being built.
 It probably always will be.